ncase/mental-health/index.md

 I want to clarify: CBT and mindfulness *does* help people.
 They helped *me* immensely.

-But no technique will fully work if you believe, like I did, that fear is an *enemy* to be "overcome" or "conquered".
-Or even an annoying thing to "mindfully" put up with.
+But no technique will fully work if you believe that fear is an *enemy* to be "overcome" or "conquered".
+Or an annoying thing to "mindfully" put up with.
 As I was saying earlier: it took me a decade to finally figure it out, but fear is not an enemy.

 Fear is a *friend.*